GetWellSoonBuddy/Swagger-UI/README.md

 Commands to install the packages

-1. To install the package.json with default values by using '-y' 🦖 npm init -y
+1. To create the package.json with default values by using '-y' 🦖 npm init -y

 2. To install express js framework